nmize1/NarrowCast/README.md

 # NarrowCast

-Create a local network stream of your own TV channel.
+Create a local network stream of your own TV channels.

 ### Prerequisites